What Is a Website Cookie? How Cookies Affect Your Online Privacy

-To be technical, your browser is the program that mediates cookie control between your computer and the website.
-These cookies used by a website to present different types of content depending on who you are in relation to that website.
-Cookies can expire after a given time period (usually determined by the website issuing the cookie), but if necessary, they can be manually deleted.
+Your browser mediates the cookies between your computer and the website.
+The website can tailor the content you see, depending on what cookies you have stored.
+Cookies can expire after a given period (usually determined by the website issuing the cookie), but if necessary, you can delete them yourself.

 How Do Cookies Affect You?

-For the most part, cookies are NOT harmful.
-They’re just another protocol used on the Internet to facilitate communication between users and servers.
-Worried about viruses and malware?
-You can relax.
-Cookies cannot carry viruses or malware, nor can they transfer such things to other users.
+For the most part, cookies are not harmful.
+They’re just another protocol used on the internet to facilitate communication between users and servers.
+Cookies cannot carry viruses or malware, nor can they transfer malicious programs to other users.

 A more prevalent issue is a specific type of cookie called the “tracking cookie.”
-These cookies aren’t used to better your experience.
+These cookies do not have your wellbeing in mind.
 Instead, they keep track of all of your actions on certain websites.
-These can be used to build browsing history profiles, which can be used to target specific ads to you.
-This is where invasion of privacy comes in.

-The biggest problem with tracking cookies is that an advertising agency can view your browsing history (since that’s what they use to target ads relevant to your interests).
+The biggest problem with tracking cookies is that an advertising agency can view your browsing history, as that’s what they use to target ads relevant to your interests.
 You can prevent them from doing this, of course, by playing with your browser settings and disabling cookies.

-If you don’t want to disable ALL cookies (which would keep you from enjoying the legitimate features on legitimate websites), certain browsers let you disable specific cookies from certain domains.
-Some more advanced browsers let you synchronize with black lists; these are maintained by people or communities to keep out domains with shady cookie practices.
+If you don’t want to disable all cookies and keep a level of convenience, some browsers let you disable specific cookies from certain domains.
+Meanwhile, more advanced browsers allow you to synchronize with blacklists maintained by people or communities to block domains with shady cookie practices.
 You can also enable HSTS to prevent cookie hijacking .